About The Ocean Health Index

 In our publication in Nature Ecology & Evolution, we describe how we transitioned to coding collaboratively, sharing our work online, and communicating from our same workflow by building websites using free software tools.
 The intention is that by sharing our story we will encourage more environmental scientists to embrace open and collaborative practices, and we are committed to continued training through OHI.

 Open data science tools are important for reproducibility and transparency, but also communication — we’ve used them to build a website for our paper: ohi-science.org/betterscienceinlesstime.

 - Better science faster — our Nature Ecology & Evolution pub

 - The importance of open data science tools in science: a list of references

-We are grateful for the generous support from the Pacific Life Foundation to Conservation International and the Gordon and Betty Moore Foundation to NCEAS.
-We also thank our past supporters for helping us build the Ocean Health Index over the past eight years.
+We are grateful for the generous support from the Pacific Life Foundation and the Gordon and Betty Moore Foundation, as well as our sustaining partners for helping us build the Ocean Health Index from the beginning.

 NOAA Photo Library, Image ID: reef0934, NOAA’s Coral Kingdom Collection, Photographer: David Burdick

 NOAA Photo Library, Image ID: expn2406, Voyage To Inner Space - Exploring the Seas With NOAA Collect, Credit: NOAA OKEANOS EXPLORER Program, Gulf of Mexico 2014 Expedition

 NOAA Photo Library, Image ID: sanc0612, NOAA’s Sanctuaries Collection, Location: Hawaii, Maui, Hawaiian Is.
 Humpback Whale NMS